-Overpayments to the single entity (Value Options or OptumHealth) have been occurring since FY06 and the recovery of these funds is a continuing issue. other alternatives are available.
-The Vera Institute of Justice recognizes that releasing some elderly inmates before the end of their sentence has a low risk to the public and the state has a medical and geriatric parole program for release of such individuals.
+Overpayments to the single entity (Value Options or OptumHealth) have been occurring since FY06 and the recovery of these funds is a continuing issue.

+releasing some elderly inmates before the end of their sentence has a low risk to the public and the state has a medical and geriatric parole program for release of such individuals.
 However, only one inmate was released under this program in FY11 while disabled and older inmates cost an estimated \$3.8 million in the same year.